Submit a sharing request for a criminal record check clearance

 Your organization's authorized contact must:

-• Make sure the information in the package is accurate to the best of their knowledge
+• Make sure the information on the consent form is accurate to the best of their knowledge.

-• If you are submitting multiple sharing requests, please email each consent package separately.
+• If you are submitting multiple sharing requests, please email each consent form separately.

 After you submit